X

 9. 小林 KOBAYASHI

-The Kobayashi surname is literally a topographical surname that originated from a small forest, like a thicket, and has its origin in many parts of the country.
+The Kobayashi surname is a topographical surname that originated from a small forest, like a thicket, and has its origin in many parts of the country.

 Especially in Nagano and Gunma prefectures, we also have place names.
 And people know the Kobayashi family from ancient times there.